3 generations, 1 great vacation

-Big family trips might be on hold for now, but nothing's stopping you from planning a vacation that can bring you all closer together.
-Use these questions to help you create a memorable getaway without breaking the bank
+Traveling with family can bring you all closer together.
+Use these questions to help plan a memorable getaway without breaking the bank.

 ONE FATHER PUTS IT THIS WAY: “My two favorite things are being with my kids and grandkids and traveling.
 So, I’m always looking for chances to do both at the same time, and I’ve found that some of the most fulfilling moments of my life have been on those family trips.”

 Vacation time can be an important way to maintain close family ties.
 Grown children move away for work, kids get locked into busy schedules, grandparents develop active lives in retirement, and suddenly, it’s all too easy to feel you’re losing touch.

 For many people, it has been even trickier over the past couple of years to spend as much time together as they want with the ones they love.
 That’s why, as our lives move toward a post-pandemic normal, interest in reconnecting with family through travel has increased.
 The trips people are planning so they can make up for lost time can be modest and close to home, or something on a larger scale.
 As you begin to lay plans for your own family vacation, consider these tips.